Study Out of Residence

 thesis planning schedule.
 You may even want to go abroad in sophomore spring, although junior fall is common for thesis writers.
 You are urged to consult our Thesis website and are welcome

-to speak to your Concentration Adviser and Laura Chivers about these facets of thesis preparation.
+to speak to your Concentration Adviser and Danielle Truxaw about these facets of thesis preparation.
 The main concerns will be

 a lab methods course, Psychology 1901, Psychology 985, and the thesis application, as described below: